datajango/smithsonian/smith-api-poc/README.md

 ## Using the API

-git The Smithsonian has a web based search interface located at https://www.si.edu/collections.
-As a test I will search for Apollo 11.
+The Smithsonian has a web based search interface located at https://www.si.edu/collections.
+As a test I will search for "Apollo 11".

 ![](./smithsonian-search-apollo-11.png)